The Growing “A-B-C-D” Technologies

 Artificial Intelligence is one of the most disruptive technologies, where a lot of research and investments are made, transforming all industries.
 AI is becoming the future of everything and is the umbrella term for “smart” technologies improving industry processes, fostering innovation, optimizing business efficiency, and improving productivity.

 So what exactly is AI?
 In a nutshell, AI enables machines to sense, think, learn, and perform tasks similar to human intelligence.
-Most of these smart AI systems are powered by either machine learning or by deep learning algorithms which make them autonomous and contribute more intelligently to all industrial activities.
+Most of these smart AI systems are powered by either machine learning or deep learning algorithms, which make them autonomous and contribute more intelligently to all industrial activities.

-Autonomous driving in the auto industry, Google maps, and Ride-Hailing Applications, Text-based chatbots and voice assistants, Intelligent scribes, Face Detection and Recognition, Proactive Healthcare Management, Virtual Travel booking Agent, Disease Mapping, Robotics and others, are some of the relevant use cases of AI from across sectors.
+Autonomous driving in the auto industry, Google maps, and Ride-Hailing Applications, Text-based chatbots and voice assistants, Intelligent scribes, Face Detection and Recognition, Proactive Healthcare Management, Virtual Travel booking Agent, Disease Mapping, Robotic, and others, are some of the relevant use cases of AI from across sectors.

 Blockchain

-Blockchain provides transparency across asset tracking in the consumer goods sector, and enhances accountability, streamline product recalls, and improve consumer trust.
-In health care, blockchain can securely share patient medical records between healthcare professionals and can manage the medicine supply chain, and help the healthcare researchers in unlocking the hidden genetic codes.
+Blockchain provides transparency across asset tracking in the consumer goods sector, and enhances accountability, streamlines product recalls, and improves consumer trust.
+In health care, blockchain can securely share patient medical records between healthcare professionals and can manage the medicine supply chain, and help healthcare researchers in unlocking the hidden genetic codes.
 It helps to track intellectual property in business and research areas.
-And, in the finance sector, blockchain is the rocket fuel boosting the fintech revolution and is applied to track fraud in financial transactions.
-Thus, blockchain is a revolutionary technology that helps in reducing risk and brings transparency in a scalable way.

 Cloud Computing

-Cloud Computing has been consistently growing over the years.
-Cloud computing is the on-demand delivery of IT resources over the Internet that enables faster innovation, flexible usage of resources, and economics of sale.
-The main aim of cloud computing is to enrich accessibility.
 Cloud computing has enabled companies to rent access to storage and applications from a cloud service provider, instead of having their own computing infrastructure.
 This helps firms to avoid the cost and complexity of owning and maintaining their own IT infrastructure, and instead simply pay for what they use and when they use it.
 It enhances the IT and technical work for developers and professionals to effectively organize their resources and manage their accounts.
-So essentially, the entire data is available on every device it is accessed from.
+So essentially, the entire data is available on every device it is accessed.

 Cloud computing offers a vast range of services which includes Dropbox and Google Drive-examples of cloud backup solutions, Slack designed to facilitate internal team collaboration, Netflix running its video streaming service through cloud computing services, Alexa and Google Assistant are some cloud-based natural-language intelligent bots, Facebook, LinkedIn, Twitter are some social networking sites using cloud computing.